 - The voting right in the shareholders’ meeting shall be in accordance with a number of shares held by shareholders.
 One share will have one vote.
 In addition, the Company allows the shareholders who attend the meeting after commencement of the meeting to vote for agenda being considered for agenda which are under consideration and has not been voted, and the vote of such shareholders will be included in the quorum.

-- With regard to the agenda item on the of directors to replace those who resign by rotation, the Company has policy to give an opportunity to the shareholders to vote on each individual director.
+- With regard to the agenda of re-appointment of the directors who are retired, the Company has policy to give an opportunity to the shareholders to vote on each individual director.
 This means that the shareholders will have the opportunity to truly select the directors of their choice and preference.
 The Company will enclose the details of the nominated directors enough for shareholders’ consideration.

 - The Company will allow a shareholder who holds shares representing not less than 0.05% of the paid-up capital for not less than 12 months consecutively to propose via the email or facsimile to the Company Secretary agenda items the annual shareholders’ meeting and nominate a qualified person to serve as a director.